krzylag/weblibrarian/readme.txt

 maximum size of uploaded files, so a really large database is going to have be uploaded in chunks anyway.

+= How do I check an item out? =

+In order to check an item out, you need to load a patron record into the circulation desk page.
+You can use the "Find Patron" button to search the patrons by name and then  select the proper  result  from the list of results in the drop down and then click the "Lookup Patron" to load that patron's record.
+You can then enter the item's barcode in the item barcode field and click the "Checkout" button.
+It is possible to pre-load the item barcode field before looking up the patron.

 = Something does not work.
 What should I do? =

 Submit a bug at [Deepwoods Software's Bugzilla][bugreport].